geovlazar/techarticles/content/post/google-search-tips.md

 Add a "-" symbol before a search term to exclude it from Google's search results.
 If, for example, we are looking for an ice cream recipe, but you can't stand vanilla, type "ice cream -vanilla" -- without the quotes -- into Google.

+## Google as Calculator

+We can do any arith metic operations in Google .
+If you are in Google Home page for calculation you can directly type the numbers and arithmetic operators there and you will get results.
+So not going your Operating System's calculator App you can user calculator in your browser.
+Once you do calculation along with displaying results you will get calculator  screen in browser itself

+## Google as your dictionary

+We can use Google as dictionary.
+Type define:<word-we-want-to-know> will result the meaning of the word you searched.
+For example if we type "define:hallucinations" we will get meaning , pronounciation , synonyms etc like in any dictionary.

+Hope you may know this tricks and you are already using these techniques.
+I just want to share this for those who dont know this ;)

 #### Reference

 * [Techwalla](https://www.techwalla.com/articles/seven-helpful-time-saving-tips-for-using-google-search)